 Pedestrians also have duties of care in California.
 They must not step off the curb into the path of an oncoming vehicle that is too close to stop.
 They must also cross the street at a quick pace, so they won’t interfere with traffic flow.
 However, even if pedestrians violate their duties of care, drivers still have the obligation to proceed with reasonable care, so pedestrians can safely cross the street.

 If you’re seriously injured by a vehicle when trying to cross the street, an experienced Los Angeles pedestrian accident attorney can help you recover damages to cover medical expenses and replace lost wages.
-With the help of Compass Law Group, PC, you can prove that the driver was at fault for your accident and obtain the financial help you need.
-Call us at 800-602-4010 to schedule a free consultation today.
+With the help of Compass Law Group, LLP, you can prove that the driver was at fault for your accident and obtain the financial help you need.